azabelmena/Dotfiles/README.md

 If for some reason these configs violate the goals of achieving Declarability, Reproducability, and Statelessness, please let me know.
 You can do this by opening an issue on github.

+# P.P.S.
+This repository is now archived and unmaintained.
+To see the newer configurations files, please see the `.config` repository.
+Feel free to steal from here, if for some reasone the files in `.config` don't pique your interest.